amzn/style-dictionary/docs/formats.md

 > formatHelpers.getTypeScriptType(value) ⇒ <code>String</code>

 Given some value, returns a basic valid TypeScript type for that value.
-Supports numbers, strings, booleans, arrays and objects of any of those types.
+Supports numbers, strings, booleans, and arrays of any of those types.

 **Returns**: <code>String</code> - A valid name for a TypeScript type.
 ```